Recently, our co-founder and CEO Tushar Agarwal spoke on Bisnow’s panel regarding PropTech that’s disrupting the commercial real estate industry.

 Can you provide an example of a data-driven insight that a human being couldn’t have arrived at?
 And can you provide an example of something that the data arrived at which turned out to be wrong?

 Tushar: At the moment, there’s a lot of examples where the data corresponds with what traditional property agents are saying, so for us, it means that we’re not far off.
-The fact that our conclusion align with that of traditional agents validates that we’re on the right track.
+The fact that our conclusion aligns with that of traditional agents validates that we’re on the right track.

-One example is what areas people are searching given a particular profile.
+One example is what areas people are searching for given a particular profile.
 For example, if you’re a PR agency and you put your email address into our platform, we generate about fifty lines of data.
 This data is collected and allows us to predict the location, office size, aesthetic, and price point you’re likely to be looking for based on the actions of similar companies that have used our platform previously.
 Our data shows that specific sectors are predictable, something which property agents can also conclude from experience.

 coworking and how it’s going to take over everything and how everyone wants to be communal and share space with everyone else.
 Meanwhile, our search statistics show that over 70% of searches are for private offices.
-This tell us that despite the buzz around coworking, people don’t actually want to be surrounded by other companies.
+This tells us that despite the buzz around coworking, people don’t actually want to be surrounded by other companies.
 They want to be in their own unit.

 Sometimes, companies will end up taking fixed desks or coworking because the private

 offices are too expensive and they can’t allocate their budgets effectively.
 That’s why the biggest thing we found, which we always advise coworking providers on is to allocate more desk space to private team space than they normally would have considered in advance.

 As a portal, do you work on both the investment and the leasing side?